julianthome/autorex/README.md

 ```

-For more examples, please have a look at the provided test cases.
+For more examples, please have a look at the provided test cases or at the javadoc
+documentation of the class `Autorex`.

 # Licence
 Licensed under the EUPL, Version 1.1 or – as soon they will be approved by the European Commission - subsequent versions of the EUPL (the "Licence"); You may not use this work except in compliance with the Licence.
 You may obtain a copy of the Licence at: https://joinup.ec.europa.eu/sites/default/files/eupl1.1.-licence-en_0.pdf